kadena-io/docker-compose-chainweb-node/rosetta-node/README.md

 nodes.

 *The P2P port must be reachable from the internet.*
+This means that it must allow inbound requests from any IP address.

 The HTTP REST API of Chainweb node is available on the host on port 1848.